 It has been my experience that it takes a lot of effort and counseling at a personal level till one can really admit a past abortion.
 And when asked if they would do anything differently, most of the patients I came in contact with broke down saying no one ever gave them an option or choice to think elsewise”.

-A competent patient must always be involved in the decision-making process regarding offered medical treatment.
-Competence is a global concept and may fluctuate from day to day, and a patient may be competent to make some decisions but not others.
-Decision making capacity is more of a clinical concept, and it acknowledges that capacity is task-specific and may fluctuate.
+A well informed patient must always be involved in the decision-making process regarding offered medical treatment..
 If women could share their stories openly without fear of being judged by society.
 Abortion is such a hot topic and there are many people shouting loudly on both sides of the argument.
 Sadly, the one voice you never hear, and perhaps the voice that is most important, is the woman who has had an abortion.”
 It is therefore necessary to assess the decisional capacity as it is an essential part of the informed consent process.

 The medical decisions then must be based on either what the patient would have wanted under those circumstances or what is best for the patient.
 There is also no “objectively correct” standard delineating what a patient must decide; patient may make choice that the majority of people may not chose, but that does not necessarily mean that the patient does not have capacity.
 What I learned from my personal experience and what I see with the women I work with is that in order to survive the dialectical thoughts of “I’m so relieved and I’m so sad,” a woman has to go into a shut down mode emotionally.
 Imagine dealing with thoughts like “what made me so relieved also made me sadder than I’ve ever been and what made me sadder than I’ve ever been actually gave me relief.”
 This thought pattern has no positive return for the person stuck in it.

 Guilt is an important and valid feeling that follows many types of loss for many reasons.
-In the case of abortion there may be unique feelings of guilt, as abortion is a decision deeply intertwined with our spiritual, ethical and political belief systems.
+In the case of abortion there may be unique feelings of guilt, as abortion is a decision deeply intertwined with our spiritual, ethical and political belief systems. (political ??)

 Even when a woman feels confident in the decisions she made, there still can be sadness about the loss of a future as a mother, with that child.
 It is important to feel and acknowledge sadness, and accept that it is okay to feel this emotion despite the abortion being a choice.
 Sadness can be confusing when it comes simultaneously with emotions like relief and happiness, but this is the reality and complexity of grief.
-If one choses to continue the pregnancy for purely selfish reasons. and not abort, this child’s birth would be noted, his death would be marked, and our deep and long-lasting grief would be been acknowledged and validated.
+If one choses to continue the pregnancy for purely (not clear, what is meant by it ?). and not abort, this child’s birth would be noted, his death would be marked, and our deep and long-lasting grief would be been acknowledged and validated.
 Instead, we chose to give this baby what we feel is the most humane, comfortable, and loving end-of-life experience “for the mother, not the baby”.